justinwkcheung/nfl-rushing/README.md

 ### Installation and running this solution

-Once you have cloned this project, you can get started on running it.
+Once you have cloned this project, you can get started on running the application.

+## 1. Navigate into the nfl-app directory

+`cd nfl-app`

-# 1. Create an .env file in the main directory
+## 2. Create an .env file and populate with following info:
 ```
 # Rails Application
 DB_NAME=mysql